asherk7/Neural-Network-From-Scratch/README.md

-# Neural Network from Scratch
+# Convolutional Neural Network (CNN) from Scratch

 ## Overview
-This repository contains a custom implementation of a neural network built entirely from scratch using Python.
+This repository contains an implementation of a convolutional neural network built entirely from scratch using Python and NumPy.
 The goal of this project is to gain a deep understanding of the inner workings of neural networks, including:
 - Forward propagation
 - Backward propagation
 - Activation functions